maitry291/obsidian-notes/JavaScript/JavaScript - Brain.md

 ### Numeric separator __

-used between numbers only. string with numeric separator can't be converted to numbers
+used between numbers only. string with numeric separator can't be converted to numbers. use of `_` before and after `.` also not allowed. in start and end of the nu